How to build a powerful Confluence AI agent in 2026

 This video provides a step-by-step guide on how you can start building your own custom AI agents with Atlassian Rovo in just a few minutes.

-Choose a Confluence AI agent that breaks down silos
+Choose a Confluence AI agent that connects your world

-To build a Confluence AI agent that’s truly helpful, you need a platform that can bring all your knowledge together, learn from how your team actually works, and give you the control to automate with confidence.
-By connecting Confluence to a central AI brain like eesel AI, you turn your documentation from a quiet library into an active, intelligent resource that helps out your entire organization.
+To build a Confluence AI agent that covers every corner of your business, consider a platform that brings all your external knowledge together.
+By connecting Confluence to a central AI hub like eesel AI, you turn your documentation into an even more active, intelligent resource that helps out your entire organization.

 Ready to see what your Confluence knowledge is really capable of?